ExoMars-PanCam/passthrough/docs/index.md

 </div>
 <div markdown="1" class="pt-column2">
 ###[How-to guides](./how-to/)
-Recipes addressing common use-cases and challenges you may encounter when creating templates and generating labels.
+Recipes addressing common use-cases and challenges you may encounter when designing templates and generating labels.
 </div>
 <div markdown="1" class="pt-column2 pt-clear">
 ###[Background](background/template-processing.md)
-Explanation of the key concepts behind Passthrough, and how the system integrates with the product generation flow.
+Explanation of the key concepts behind Passthrough and its template language, and their roles in the product generation flow.
 </div>
 <div markdown="1" class="pt-column2">
 ###[Reference](./reference/)
-Technical description the Python `Template` handler, language syntax, and extensions.
+Technical description of the Python `Template` handler, the PTL syntax, and the core XPath extension functions.
 </div>
 <br class="pt-clear"/>